original-picture/JUCE/README-fork.md

 - [ ] on windows, windows sometimes flicker slightly when gaining/losing focus
 - [ ] not sure if this even has anything to do with my code, but on windows, windows flicker and the title bar disappears when resizing
  * pretty sure it didn't do this before
+- [X] on ubuntu, hiding and unhiding a window causes it to lose its always on top status
+  * fixed by just calling `setAlwaysOnTop` from `setVisible`
+- [ ] `setVisible (false)` takes several seconds to take effect on linux (why ????)
+  * this might just be an issue with `MessageManager::callAsync`
+    * nope, I checked, `setVisible` gets called immediately, it just takes a while for the effects to become visible
+- [X] on linux, `setVisible (true)` will erroneously cause windows that don't have their `windowAppearsOnTaskbar` flag set to appear on the taskbar
+  * fixed by just calling `setAppearsOnTaskbar` in `setVisible`

 # Performance
 - [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window